serenorg/serenai-ecommerce-anomaly-feeds/README.md

 # SerenAI E-commerce Monitor

-Real-time anomaly detection for Shopify and WooCommerce stores.
+**Free** real-time anomaly detection for Shopify and WooCommerce stores.

 ## Overview

 SerenAI E-commerce Monitor watches your online store's checkout for critical issues and alerts you immediately when problems are detected.

+**100% Free for merchants** - No credit card required.
+No usage limits.
+No premium tiers.

 **What We Monitor:**